swasun/VQ-VAE-Images/README.md

-PyTorch implementation of VQ-VAE by [van den Oord et al., 2017] applied to CIFAR10 dataset by [Alex Krizhevsky, 2009] using classes, inspired from the code of [zalandoresearch/pytorch-vq-vae], itself inspired from [deepmind/sonnet] code.
+PyTorch implementation of VQ-VAE by [van den Oord et al., 2017] applied to CIFAR10 dataset by [Alex Krizhevsky, 2009] using classes, inspired from the code of [zalandoresearch/pytorch-vq-vae] and [deepmind/sonnet].

 # Results